junxit/us-congress-bills-110/metadata.md

 - 2008-05-08 — Introduced in House
 - 2008-05-08 — Referred to the House Committee on Transportation and Infrastructure.
 - 2008-05-08 — Sponsor introductory remarks on measure.
 (CR E875-876)
+- 2008-05-09 — Referred to the Subcommittee on Railroads, Pipelines, and Hazardous Materials.
+- 2008-05-20 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2008-05-20 — Subcommittee Consideration and Mark-up Session Held.
+- 2008-05-22 — Committee Consideration and Mark-up Session Held.
+- 2008-05-22 — Ordered to be Reported (Amended) by Voice Vote.
+- 2008-06-05 — Placed on the Union Calendar, Calendar No. 434.
+- 2008-06-05 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+110-690.
+- 2008-06-05 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+110-690.